NATIONAL BUTTERCRUNCH DAY

 When is National English Toffee Day?

 Making buttercrunch calls for a good candy thermometer and some cooking experience.
 Creating the toffee involves caramelizing sugar at high temperatures, which requires precision, timing, and the right tools and safety techniques for a successful outcome.
 Follow recipes closely.
-The stage the sugar is supposed to reach (usually hard-crack stage) will determine when you remove the sugar from the heat.
+The stage the sugar is supposed to reach (usually the hard-crack stage) will determine when you remove the sugar from the heat.
 You also have to move quickly and safely.
-Sugar burns at 300° + degrees leave blisters and scars.
+Sugar burns at 300°F + leave blisters and scars.

 When you’ve mastered candy-making skills, the results are delicious and definitely worth sharing.
 Buttercrunch and other candy treats make terrific gifts during the holidays and throughout the year.
 It also stores well for a time.
 Keep it to serve over ice cream or add as a garnish to cakes and cookies.